Julia Pascal: Biography

+Pascal was a NESTA Dreamtime Fellow in 2006 and Writer in Residence at the Wiener Library in 2007 with a Leverhulme Grant.
+Her archive is held by the University of York where she was Writer in Residence in 2003.
+Her journalism has been published in The Guardian, The Observer.The Independent, the Financial Times and The Times.

+In 2016, Pascal received her PhD from York University's Theatre, Film and Television Department.
+King's College London awarded her a Research Fellowship in 2017.
+She is an Associate Research Fellow in the School of Arts at Birkbeck University of London and a Visiting Lecturer at City, University of London on the MA Theatre Writing course.
+She teaches theatre at St. Lawrence University's London Study Abroad Program.
+In 2019-2020 she was Writer in Residence at Dyspla.

+Plays

 A Jewish atheist, Pascal's stage plays include three grouped together as The Holocaust Trilogy.
 The first of these is Theresa, based on historical accounts of a Jewish woman in Guernsey during the German occupation in the Second World War.
 Original music for the play was composed by Kyla Greenbaum.
 It is followed by A Dead Woman on Holiday, which is set during the Nuremberg Trials, followed by her adaptation of Solomon Anski's The Dybbuk.
-Crossing Jerusalem, is about the conflict in the Middle East, The Golem, a version of the Prague myth of the Golem for young audiences, St Joan a satire based on a Jewish Black Londoner who dreams she is Joan of Arc and Year Zero which reveals World War II stories from Vichy France.
+Crossing Jerusalem is about the conflict in the Middle East.
+The Golem is a version of the Prague myth of the Golem for young audiences.
+St Joan is a satire based on a Jewish Black Londoner who dreams she is Joan of Arc.
+Year Zero reveals World War II stories from Vichy France.
 In 2007, her adaptation of The Merchant of Venice was staged at the Arcola Theatre and printed as The Shylock Play in 2009.
-Her autobiographical essay "Prima Ballerina Assoluta" appeared in a [Virago Press] collection Truth, Dare or Promise.
+Her autobiographical essay "Prima Ballerina Assoluta" appeared in a Virago Press collection Truth, Dare or Promise.
 Her other plays include The Yiddish Queen Lear and Woman In The Moon.
 Oberon Press publishes the texts of her plays.

-Pascal was a NESTA Dreamtime Fellow in 2006 and Writer in Residence at the Wiener Library in 2007 with a Leverhulme Grant.
-Her archive is held by the University of York where she was Writer in Residence in 2003.
-Pascal's television drama documentary for the BBC, Charlotte and Jane won awards from BAFTA and the Royal Television Society.
-Her journalism has been published in The Guardian, The Observer.The Independent, the Financial Times and The Times.

-The Dybbuk premiered in London at the New End Theatre, Hampstead in July 1992, then the Lilian Baylis Theatre.
-Since 1992 it has played in Munich at the Festival of Jewish Theatre, at Maubeuge's International Theatre Festival, in Poland (British Council tour), Sweden, Belgium and a major British regional tour.
+The Dybbuk premiered in London at the New End Theatre, Hampstead, in July 1992, then the Lilian Baylis Theatre.
+Since 1992 it has played in Munich at the Festival of Jewish Theatre, at Maubeuge's International Theatre Festival, in Poland (British Council tour), Sweden, Belgium and on a British regional tour.
 The Dybbuk had its US premiere at Theater for the New City in New York City in August 2010.
-The Wedding Party (known as Bloody Wedding) was premiered at The Ohrid Festival 2012, Macedonia and was performed at The Actor's Centre, London in 2013.
+The Wedding Party (known as Bloody Wedding) was premiered at the Ohrid Festival 2012, Macedonia, and was performed at the Actor's Centre, London, in 2013.